ios-xr/xrd-eks/README.md

 External users will need to download XRd images from [Cisco](https://www.cisco.com/c/en/us/support/routers/ios-xrd/series.html#~tab-downloads) and manually upload them to the ECR repo.

+The `publish-ecr` script is provided in this repo to create an ECR bucket with the recommended name and upload a user-provided image to it.

 #### S3 Bucket